jkkummerfeld/website-source/content/publication/emnlp12analysis.md

   url       = {http://www.aclweb.org/anthology/D12-1096},
   slides    = {http://www.jkk.name/pub/emnlp12analysis_keynote.key},
   slidespdf = {http://www.jkk.name/pub/emnlp12analysis_slides.pdf},
-  abstract  = {Constituency parser performance is primarily interpreted through a single metric, F-score on WSJ section 23, that conveys no linguistic information regarding the remaining errors.
-We classify errors within a set of linguistically meaningful types using tree transformations that repair groups of errors together.
-We use this analysis to answer a range of questions about parser behaviour, including what linguistic constructions are difficult for state-of-the-art parsers, what types of errors are being resolved by rerankers, and what types are introduced when parsing out-of-domain text.}, }
+}
 """
 title = "Parser Showdown at the Wall Street Corral: An Empirical Investigation of Error Types in Parser Output"